kiwicorp/blockz/README.md

 Just kidding.
 This is a TL;DR of my reasons:

 - If it compiles, it will probably have business logic bugs at most.
-Very, very slim chanches of memory or concurrency issues.
+Very, very slim chances of memory or concurrency issues.
 And that makes me feel great.
 - The macro system is great.
 You can create some really cool stuff(looking at you, [serde]).
 And that happens at compile-time, which means free bug-inspection by the compiler and free performance.